freenas/freenas-docs/userguide/tasks.rst

 Advanced Replication Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The advanced replication creation screen allows configuring a greater
+The advanced replication creation screen has more options for
-variety of replications.
+fine-tuning a replication.
+It also allows creating local replications or
+legacy engine replications from %brand% 11.1 or earlier.
 Go to
 :menuselection:`System --> Replication Tasks`,
 click |ui-add| and :guilabel:`ADVANCED REPLICATION CREATION` to see
 these options.
 This screen also displays after clicking |ui-options| and